News & Announcements

 June 25, 2018.
-Dr. Soren Heissel, proteomics mass spectrometist from University of Southern Denmark, begins at the PRC.
+Dr. Soren Heissel, proteomic mass spectrometrist from University of Southern Denmark, begins at the PRC.

 May 19, 2016.
-The installation of the Fusion Lumos mass spectrometer founded by the Sohn Conference Foundation is completed.
+The installation of the Fusion Lumos mass spectrometer generously funded by the Sohn Conference Foundation is completed.
 The mass spectrometer (aka: ‘The Sohn Spectrometer’) is expected to be fully implemented August 2016.

 April 1, 2016.
-A ‘Proteome Discoverer’ data interpretation cheat sheet has been generated and is available for download here.
+A ‘Proteome Discoverer’ data interpretation reference guide has been generated and is available for download here.

 To help us understand the potential services we can develop to support our researchers, we are currently conducting a survey of our respective research communities.
 The survey takes approximately ten minutes and can be completed by someone familiar with the lab’s publication and data management practices.

 June 11, 2015.
-The Q-Exactive mass spectromter founded by the Leona M. and Harry B. Helmsley Charitable Trust has been upgraded to a Q-Exactive Plus.
+The Q-Exactive mass spectrometer generously funded by the Leona M. and Harry B. Helmsley Charitable Trust has been upgraded to a Q-Exactive Plus.

-May 17, 2013: A new ‘CUSTOM PEPTIDE & PEPTIDE LIBRARY SUBMISSION FORM‘ have been made available.
+May 17, 2013.
+A new ‘CUSTOM PEPTIDE & PEPTIDE LIBRARY SUBMISSION FORM‘ is now available.
 The new form is designed with ease-of-use in mind using drop-down menus and check boxes.
-Feed back will be appreciated.

-July 1, 2012: A new price scheme has been introduced (https://www.rockefeller.edu/proteomics/services-and-fees/).
+July 1, 2012.
+A new price scheme has been introduced (https://www.rockefeller.edu/proteomics/services-and-fees/).
 Because MS based proteomics is often used as discovery/hypothesis-free strategy samples matrixes varies considerably.
-It is wrong to treat all samples alike and the Proteomics Resource Center at The Rockefeller University therefore conducts experiments using a ‘tool box’ where each tools is priced accordingly.
-This allows tailoring of a proteomics experiment to an individual sample, and at the same time allow for fair and transparent pricing of experiments.
+It is overly presumptuous to treat all samples alike and the Proteomics Resource Center at The Rockefeller University therefore conducts experiments using a ‘tool box’ where each tool is priced accordingly.
+This allows a precise tailoring of a proteomics experiment to an individual sample, and at the same time provides for fair and transparent pricing of experiments.

-Febuary 9, 2012: A new mass spectrometer (Q-Exactive) coupled with HPLC has been installed at the Center.
+February 9, 2012.
+A new mass spectrometer (Q-Exactive) coupled with HPLC has been installed at the Center.
 The new setup is expected to be available for analysis mid-March.
-The new mass spectrometer is founded by the Leona M. and Harry B. Helmsley Charitable Trust.
+The new mass spectrometer is graciously funded by the Leona M. and Harry B. Helmsley Charitable Trust.

 The ‘old’ way of logging used time (and user) in the time sheet hard copy will be in place until February 1, 2011.
 Hereafter, the use of username and password will be mandatory when accessing the instrument(s).